p162578-max/Data_Management_FinalReport/README.md

   <img src="Data%20visualizations/01_top_scorers.png" alt="Top Scorers" width="70%">
 </p>

+This horizontal bar chart illustrates the top 20 scorers of the 2025-26 NBA season, ranked by Points Per Game (PPG), alongside their average assists (ast) and rebounds (reb).

 - Luka Doncic (Lakers) leads the league with an incredible 33.5 PPG, alongside near triple-double averages of 8.3 AST and 7.7 REB.
 He is followed by Shai Gilgeous-Alexander (Thunder, 31.1 PPG) and Anthony Edwards (Timberwolves, 29.2 PPG).
+Only two players crossed the 30 PPG threshold: Luka Doncic (33.5) and Shai Gilgeous-Alexander (31.1).

+- Jokic once again stands out for his absurd efficiency and versatility, ranking 9th in scoring (27.7 pts) while nearly averaging a 28-point triple-double with 10.7 ast and 12.9 reb.

 <p align="center">
   <img src="Data%20visualizations/02_team_scoring.png" alt="Team Scoring" width="70%">
 </p>

+This bar chart illustrates the Points Per Game (PPG) for all 30 NBA teams during the 2025-26 season, sorted from highest to lowest.
+Additionally, the percentage inside each bar indicates the team's Win Percentage, which is color-coded by performance tiers.

+- The chart categorizes teams into three performance tiers based on their win percentage:
+  - Red (Elite / Contenders): High win percentages (typically $>60\%$).
+These teams possess elite offensive power paired with winning records.
+  - Orange (Mid-Tier / Play-In ): Balanced win percentages (around $45\% - 60\%$).
+Solid offensive teams fighting for playoff positions.
+  - Gray (Rebuilding / Lottery): Low win percentages (typically $<40\%$).
+Despite some high scoring averages, these teams struggle to convert offense into wins.

-- The Denver Nuggets top the league with a roaring 122.1 PPG, followed closely by the Miami Heat (120.9 PPG) and San Antonio Spurs (119.8 PPG).
-At the bottom, the Brooklyn Nets (105.9 PPG) struggle as the least potent offense in the league.
+- The Denver Nuggets lead the entire league with a blistering 122.1 PPG, maintaining an elite 65.9% win rate.
+- The Utah Jazz rank 9th in scoring with an impressive 117.6 PPG, yet they are in the gray tier with a meager 26.8% win rate, suggesting severe defensive struggles.
+- The Brooklyn Nets rank dead last in offensive output, averaging only 105.9 PPG with a 24.4% win rate, sitting nearly 16 points per game behind the Nuggets.

 <p align="center">
   <img src="Data%20visualizations/03_reg_vs_playoffs.png" alt="Regular vs Playoffs" width="70%">
 </p>

-- This chart highlights which players step up in clutch moments.
-Players like Jalen Brunson (Knicks), Cade Cunningham (Pistons), and Paolo Banchero (Magic) saw significant scoring increases in the playoffs.
-Conversely, Shai Gilgeous-Alexander and Tyrese Maxey experienced a dip in their scoring outputs during the postseason.
+This clustered bar chart demonstrates how the scoring outputs (Points Per Game) of key NBA players changed between the Regular Season (Blue) and the Playoffs (Red) during the 2025-26 season.

+- Players like Paolo Banchero, Dillon Brooks, Scottie Barnes, and RJ Barrett saw substantial increases in their scoring averages when the postseason arrived, showing they thrive under higher defensive pressure.
+- Conversely, league superstars like Shai Gilgeous-Alexander, Jaylen Brown, and Tyrese Maxey experienced notable dips in their PPG during the playoffs, likely due to targeted defensive scheming and slower game pacing.

 <p align="center">
     <img src="Data%20visualizations/04_improvement.png" alt="Most Improved" width="70%">
 </p>

-- Nickeil Alexander-Walker shows the most explosive growth, increasing his scoring average by a massive +11.4 PPG.
-Lauri Markkanen (+7.7 PPG) and Deni Avdija (+7.5 PPG) also show stunning leaps into elite-tier scoring roles.
+This clustered bar chart compares the scoring progression (Points Per Game) of the league's most improved players between the 2024-25 season (Gray) and the 2025-26 season (Green).
+The green numeric labels above the bars represent the exact PPG increase for each player.

+- Nickeil Alexander-Walker achieved the largest scoring jump in the league, exploding by +11.4 PPG to elevate his average from a single-digit role player (9.4 PPG) into a verified 20+ point scoring threat (20.8 PPG).
+- Some scoring explosions are due to roster changes and unexpected situations.
+For example, Lauri Markkanen's surge (+7.7 PPG) might be related to the team's player configuration; in order to get draft picks, the team traded away players with high scoring explosive power on the roster, forcing Markkanen to take on more shots and scoring.
+On the other hand, Jaylen Brown's increase (+6.5 PPG) was because the team's other core player, Tatum, got injured, so he had to shoulder the team's offensive firepower and score more points.
+- Young players like Reed Sheppard (+7.4) and Keyonte George (+6.9) showed immense developmental leaps, securing expanded roles and turning into major focal points for their teams' offenses.

 <p align="center">
   <img src="Data%20visualizations/05_efficiency.png" alt="Scoring Efficiency" width="70%">
 </p>

-- Nikola Jokic and Shai Gilgeous-Alexander occupy the ideal upper-right quadrant, combining high scoring volume with elite True Shooting Percentage (TS%) and high Plus/Minus values (dark green bubbles).
-Doncic has the highest volume (farthest right) but with slightly lower efficiency (~61% TS%) compared to Jokic.
+This bubble chart maps player performance across four distinct dimensions during the 2025-26 NBA season:
+ - - X-Axis: Points Per Game (PPG)
+ - - Y-Axis: True Shooting Percentage (TS%)
+ - - Bubble Size: Games Played
+ - - Color Bar: Average Plus/Minus Value (+/-)

+- Players in the far right are the league's primary offensive options.
+Nikola Jokic and Shai Gilgeous-Alexander stand out in the upper right, combining elite volume ($\ge 27\text{ PPG}$) with hyper-efficiency (TS% near or above $68\%$).
+Their deep green bubbles confirm their massive positive impact on winning.
+- Luka Doncic occupies the extreme far-right position alone ($\sim 33.5\text{ PPG}$), representing the league's highest offensive load, while maintaining a very solid $61\%$ TS%.
+- The color gradient clearly highlights that high efficiency (TS%) and high volume generally correlate with a strongly positive average plus/minus (dark green), whereas low-efficiency high-volume players or lower-quadrant players skew towards orange and red.

 <p align="center">
   <img src="Data%20visualizations/06_all_around.png" alt="All-Around Players" width="70%">
 </p>

-- Nikola Jokic reigns supreme as the ultimate stat-sheet stuffer with a combined score of 51.3, heavily supported by massive rebounding and assist shares.
-Luka Doncic (49.5) takes second, while Giannis Antetokounmpo (44.5) stands third.
+This stacked bar chart shows the league's top 20 players based on their cumulative box-score impact, calculated by adding Points (Red), Rebounds (Orange), and Assists (Green).
+The total value at the end of each bar represents their combined per-game statistical contribution.

+- Nikola Jokic captures the absolute top spot with a staggering 51.3 combined statistic, driven by balanced elite metrics across all three categories.
+Luka Doncic follows closely at 49.5, fueled by his massive scoring volume (the largest red bar in the chart).
+- The chart beautifully highlights contrasting playstyles.
+For example, Victor Wembanyama (39.6 total) relies heavily on points and rebounds (large orange bar) with less playmaking, whereas James Harden (38.3 total) features a much larger assist slice (green bar) relative to his rebounding.
+- Jalen Johnson of the Hawks makes a phenomenal appearance in the top 5 with a 41.2 total rating, cementing his status as one of the elite versatile forwards in this simulated data landscape.

 <p align="center">
   <img src="Data%20visualizations/07_home_away.png" alt="Home vs Away" width="70%">
 </p>

-- While the game distribution between home and away is an even split (left), the win rates show a fascinating anomaly: Away teams had a higher win rate (55.4%) than Home teams (44.6%), scoring more points on the road (116.5) than at home (114.8).
-This flips traditional home-court advantage on its head.
+This analysis investigates the impact of home court advantage during the 2025-26 NBA season, utilizing two key visualizations: a Game Distribution Pie Chart and a Home vs. Away Win Rate Bar Chart.

+- Significant Win Rate Discrepancy: Teams playing on their home court experience a 10.8% bump in win probability compared to playing on the road.
+In the context of an NBA season, this is a massive statistical edge.

+- Elevated Offensive Efficiency: Teams score an average of 1.7 more points per game at home.
+This boost in offensive production can likely be attributed to familiar shooting backdrops, the energy of the home crowd, and the absence of travel fatigue.

+- The data from the 2025-26 season strongly confirms that home-court advantage remains a critical factor in determining game outcomes, substantially boosting both a team's offensive output and their overall likelihood of winning.

 <p align="center">
   <img src="Data%20visualizations/08_three_pointers.png" alt="Three-Point Accuracy" width="70%">
 </p>

-- Luke Kennard (Hawks) lights it up from deep, leading the league with a near-impossible 49.7% 3PT%.
-Bobby Portis (45.6%) and Ayo Dosunmu (45.1%) follow.
-Jamal Murray’s 43.7% is highly impressive given his massive volume of 561 attempts.
+This horizontal bar chart ranks the top 15 individual three-point shooters of the 2025-26 season who met the minimum qualification threshold of 100 three-point attempts (3PA).

+- Luke Kennard (Hawks) absolute dominates the efficiency leaderboard, shooting a historic 49.7% on 149 attempts, nearly breaching the legendary 50% threshold.
+- While Kennard leads in efficiency, players like Jamal Murray (561 3PA at 43.7%) and Isaiah Joe (416 3PA at 42.5%) showcase extraordinary elite volume while maintaining elite, sniper-level efficiency.

 <p align="center">
    <img src="Data%20visualizations/09_star_radar.png" alt="Star Radar" width="70%">
 </p>

-- Luka Doncic (Green) covers massive real estate in cumulative box-score stats like PTS, REB, and AST.
-However, Shai Gilgeous-Alexander (Orange) dominates in impact and defensive metrics, showing superior marks in +/-, BLK, and STL.
+This radar chart provides a normalized, multi-dimensional comparison between the league's top two MVP candidates of the 2025-26 season: Luka Doncic (Green) and Shai Gilgeous-Alexander (Orange).
+The metrics include Rebounds (REB), Assists (AST), Points (PTS), Plus/Minus (+/-), Blocks (BLK), and Steals (STL).

+- Doncic dominates the upper half of the radar chart, achieving maximum normalized scores ($1.0$) in Points (PTS), Assists (AST), Rebounds (REB), and Steals (STL).
+This highlights his massive, elite offensive workload and playmaking engine.
+- While slightly trailing Doncic in raw counting volume for passing and rebounding, SGA dominates the bottom half of the chart.
+He hits a perfect $1.0$ in Plus/Minus (+/-) and Blocks (BLK), underscoring his superior rim protection for a guard and his elite translation of individual production into team success.

 <p align="center">
   <img src="Data%20visualizations/10_team_boxplot.png" alt="Team Boxplot" width="70%">
 </p>

-- The Denver Nuggets not only have the highest average but their entire scoring floor and median (dark blue box) are elevated.
-Teams like the Knicks and 76ers show wide volatility (long whiskers and outliers), while the Brooklyn Nets (far right, maroon) are compressed at the bottom of the league's scoring spectrum.
+This boxplot with overlaid individual game data points (stripplot) visualizes the scoring consistency, floor, ceiling, and offensive variance for all 30 NBA teams during the 2025-26 season, ordered by their median scoring output.
+- Key Statistical Reading Guide
+  - Box Center Line: Median scoring performance per game.
+  - Box Length (Interquartile Range): Represents the middle 50% of games played.
+Shorter boxes mean high consistency, while longer boxes mean high unpredictability.
+  - Outliers (Dots outside whiskers): Games with extreme blowout scores or defensive gridlocks.

+- The Denver Nuggets not only boast the highest median scoring output (aligning with their #1 ranking in total PPG), but their tight box profile shows remarkable offensive stability, consistently hovering between 115 and 130 points per game.
+- Teams like the Philadelphia 76ers, New York Knicks, and Atlanta Hawks feature exceptionally long vertical whiskers and prominent outlier circles.
+This indicates high offensive volatility, capable of exploding for 150+ points or crashing to sub-90 performances depending on game pacing and hot shooting nights.
+- The Brooklyn Nets sit squarely at the bottom of the distribution chart.
+Their entire box is shifted downward, with their median sitting below 110 points and recording the single lowest scoring game outlier of the season (under 70 points).

 <p align="center">
   <img src="Data%20visualizations/11_multi_players_pie.png" alt="Multi-Player Pie Chart" width="70%">